citrix/terraform-provider-citrix/docs/resources/daas_machine_catalog.md

 - `hypervisor` (String) Id of the hypervisor for creating the machines.
 - `hypervisor_resource_pool` (String) Id of the hypervisor resource pool that will be used for provisioning operations.
-- `master_image` (String) The name of the virtual machine snapshot or VM template that will be used.
-This identifies the hard disk to be used and the default values for the memory and processors.

 Optional: